One-Week Trip to Ghana: A Country of Extreme Contrasts

 Next was historic Jamestown, the oldest part of Accra and one of the poorest.
 Jamestown is a fishing harbor right on the coast.
 It’s a hive of activity with nets being mended, boats being built, and fish being sold.
 From the top of the lighthouse (which we reached partly by using a very rickety wooden ladder scattered with rusty nails), there was an amazing view of Accra.
 Hire a local resident as a guide so you don’t wander down the wrong street.

 From one of the poorer parts of town to one of the nicer – the next stop was Labadi Beach, a popular hangout for tourists, expats, and locals.
 Attached to one of the nicest hotels in the city, it was packed with people playing soccer, selling food and trinkets, and cooling off in the ocean.
-From my chair in the sand I enjoyed a tasty grilled fish while watching the waves roll past.
+From my fishing chair in the sand I enjoyed a tasty grilled fish while watching the waves roll past.

 Kumasi, traditional home of the Ashanti, has a very different vibe from Accra – it’s not the capital but it has enough tourism to have made investments in museums and local handicrafts.
 A vibrant city with a rich history, it’s well worth a visit.
 Kumasi is also home to West Africa’s largest shopping street, a colorful mix of people, cars, and stalls selling every item imaginable.